What are the different distribution channels I can use for my press release?

 The final verdict: You have to be extremely strategic about physical mail campaigns, and realistically they will only be successful in very specific cases.

-Your press releases should absolutely live on your company site or in a dedicated online newsroom.
+Your press releases should absolutely live on your company site or in a dedicated online PR newsroom.
 If you're relying on PDFs, social media posts, newswires and the like to be the only source of finding your press release, you're going to have a bad time.

 Creating an online newsroom or press room is great because: